geospatialem/tools/Accessibility.md

 ## Lessons Learned
 * [What my color-blindness taught me about design](https://uxdesign.cc/what-my-color-blindness-taught-me-about-design-d3009a93ff9c), _blog post_
 * [Designing for accessibility is not that hard](https://uxdesign.cc/designing-for-accessibility-is-not-that-hard-c04cc4779d94), _blog post_, Seven easy-to-implement guidelines to design a more accessible web ❤️
+* [Orange You Accessible?](https://medium.com/@erickaseastrand/orange-you-accessible-65afa6cf0a2), _blog post_, a mini case study on color ratio.

 ## Tools
 * [Random A11y Color Palettes](https://randoma11y.com): Vote on which a11y friendly color combinations look nice.